ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

 the client.
 If the requirement describes the behavior of the initiator and responder, the scope of the requirement is both the client and server.

-The test suites cover normative requirements which describes the behavior of the responder.
+Test suites cover normative requirements that describe the behavior of the responder.
 For a detailed requirement list and classification, see MS-XXXX\_RequirementSpecification.xlsx.